equinor/ecalc/test/README.md

 # libecalc test directory

-This directory contains a convenience lightweight Dockerfile to run tests for libecalc.
+This directory contains a convenience simple `docker-compose.yml` to run tests in a docker container for libecalc.
 The original reason behind this need is to run snapshot tests in an x86_64 environment, since developer may run on ARM64 architecture.
 Some of the snapshot tests are architecture dependent, and running them on an ARM64 machine will result in different values than for x86_64.
 This is due to Delanay triangulation algorithm used in some of the compressor calculations.

 ## Running tests